Registration Successful...

 IMPORTANT SAFETY INFORMATION

-SYNAGIS is given by injection.
-If your child has a problem with bleeding or bruises easily, an injection could cause a problem.
+You Should Know: SYNAGIS is given by injection.
+If the child has a problem with bleeding or bruises easily, an injection could cause a problem.

 What are the possible side effects of SYNAGIS?

-The most common side effects of SYNAGIS include fever and rash.
+The most common side effects are fever and rash.

 Contact Us X